surma/surma.dev/content/things/developer-platform.md

 ### Frameworks

-I distinguish between a library and a framework by looking at _Inversion of Control_.
-When you use a library, you slot the library into your code and call into the library at the appropriate places.
+I distinguish between a library and a framework by looking at the _Inversion of Control_.
+When you use a library, you slot the library into your code and call into the library in the appropriate places.
 A framework, on the other hand, makes itself the center of the universe and offers slots _for you to slot into_.
 It’s the Hollywood principle: You don’t call the framework, the framewark calls you.

-This inversion of control and the framework being the center of the universe is not inherently bad.
-After all, the framework was designed to be in this place and probably provides some pretty sophisticated machinery to make your code run better, more efficiently and at the right time.
+This inversion of control is not inherently bad.
+After all, the framework was designed to be in this place and probably provides some pretty sophisticated machinery to make your code run better, more efficiently or at the right time.
 Another upside of frameworks is that they usually provide elegantly designed and modern interfaces.

 <figure>
 	<picture>